adrianlebar/manager-README/README.md

 I've been a manager for a long time.
 I've had hundreds of people reporting to me in that time, in a variety of roles at a variety of companies.
 I have had to fire a few people, but in all that time - almost 15 years as of this writing -  the number of people I have terminated  is five.
 None of them were surprised when this happened.
 Some were angry, but none of them were surprised.

 For example, one of those people dropped a production database.
-After electing to not make a backup.
-Twice.
-He was angry that I fired him..
+After electing to not make a backup. *Twice*.
+He was angry that I fired him.
 The only valid criticism I am willing to accept here is around the question of why that engineer had access to the production database.
 And that's a valid question.
 The answer is not good.
 Mistakes were made.
 I learned.

 The upshot is that you probably aren't going to get fired.
 So don’t hide your light because you’re afraid you might get canned.
 Fortune favours the bold.